The total guide to mobile app marketing in 2025

 Get seen on social media

 The average person spends two and a half hours per day on social media, so it’s a great place to promote your app in a direct yet casual fashion.
-You can regularly post content, progress updates, announce upcoming events, or share funny memes on the platforms where your audience is most active.
+You can regularly post content, progress updates, announce events, or share funny memes on the platforms where your audience is most active.

 The more engaging your content, the more likely it is to get seen and shared.
 To drive awareness and downloads, your accounts should make it clear you have a mobile app and include a download link in the profile bio.